 A few things to know or do before you travel to Theodore Roosevelt National Park:

-It’s most likely that you’ll plan a camping night when you’re in Theodore Roosevelt National Park.
+- Pack your camping bag: it’s most likely that you’ll plan a camping night when you’re in Theodore Roosevelt National Park.
 So, be ready with a camping bag, safety kit, snacks, hygiene products, and all of your camping necessities.

-While the prairie dogs are friendly, they won’t like it if you breach their personal space.
+- Respect the wildlife: while the prairie dogs are friendly, they won’t like it if you breach their personal space.
 Respect the wildlife, enjoy observing their activities, and don’t trouble them too much.
 Also, please don’t feed them.
 It sometimes damages their health.

-If you’re up for camping, always carry extra toilet paper and try to find a safe spot for making a cathole for excretion.
+- Be prepared to dig and use catholes: if you’re up for camping, always carry extra toilet paper and try to find a safe spot for making a cathole for excretion.
 This would be required mainly when you’re camping for more than one day.

 Buy a suitable travel insurance coverage and have a relaxing vacation when you’re in Theodore Roosevelt National Park.